 This performance falls on Noguchi Museum's Community Day, and therefore admission is free!

-Julia Wolfe's Steel Hammer - with new staging by Anne Bogart and SITI Company and performed by the Bang on a Can All-Stars with singers Emily Eagan, Katie Geissinger, and Molly Quinn - will be on tour this fall, appearing at the Krannert Center (Champaign, IL), Royce Hall at UCLA (Los Angeles, CA) Virginia Tech (Blacksburg, VA), OZ Arts (Nashville, TN) and culminating in a performance on BAM's Next Wave Festival (Brooklyn, NY).
+Julia Wolfe's Steel Hammer - with new staging by Anne Bogart and SITI Company and performed by the Bang on a Can All-Stars with singers Emily Eagan, Katie Geissinger, and Molly Quinn - will be on tour this fall, having just appeared at the Krannert Center (Champaign, IL), and coming soon to Royce Hall at UCLA (Los Angeles, CA) Virginia Tech (Blacksburg, VA), OZ Arts (Nashville, TN) and culminating in a performance on BAM's Next Wave Festival (Brooklyn, NY).
 More info on our events page.

 One of our tracks is in the latest batch of "Shot on iPhone" commercials!
 It's really a very beautiful too short video, and we're happy to share it with you.
 Maybe it'll even inspire you to buy the record it comes from, the new Bang on a Can All-Stars record "Field Recordings!"